How Every State Got Its Nickname

 Ohio: The Buckeye State

-Ohio’s nickname, “The Buckeye State” comes from all the Ohio Buckeye trees within the state’s borders, according to the Ohio History Connection.
-Ohioans began referring to themselves as Buckeyes at least since the presidential election of 1840, which state resident William Henry Harrison won.
+Ohio’s nickname, “The Buckeye State,” comes from all the Ohio buckeye trees within the state’s borders, according to the Ohio History Connection.
+Ohioans have been referring to themselves as Buckeyes at least since the presidential election of 1840, which state resident William Henry Harrison won.
 Harrison’s supporters carved campaign souvenirs out of buckeye wood to illustrate their support for their native son.
-(Sadly, he died 31 days into his presidency of pneumonia.)
-In 1953, the Ohio legislature designated the Aesculus glabra, or the Ohio Buckeye, as Ohio’s official state tree.
+(Sadly, Harrison died from pneumonia just 31 days into his presidency.)
+In 1953, the Ohio legislature designated the Aesculus glabra, or the Ohio buckeye, as Ohio’s official state tree.

 36 / 50